-16Including guidelines.
+9Including guidelines.

-17Micro-organisms pathogenic to man, animals and plants in accordance with the Convention.
+$^{^{10}}$ Micro-organisms pathogenic to man, animals and plants in accordance with the Convention.

-18In accordance with the latest version of the WHO Laboratory Biosafety Manual or equivalent national or international guidance.
+11In accordance with the latest version of the WHO Laboratory Biosafety Manual or equivalent national or international guidance.

-19In accordance with the latest version of the WHO Laboratory Biosecurity Guidance or equivalent national or international guidance.
+12In accordance with the latest version of the WHO Laboratory Biosecurity Guidance or equivalent national or international guidance.

-inspectors inspect farms where animals and poultry are kept.
+European Communities Act, veterinary inspectors inspect farms where animals and poultry are kept.
 As part of its zoonoses control programmes, DAFM carries out surveillance programmes to test for the presence of such pathogens on a wide range of animals and animal products.